Jeanne Delgado, MD

 Residency at Children's National Hospital

-Research Interests: Dr. Delgado is interested in identifying the role of social determinants of health in HIV transmission and developing methods to address sexual and reproductive health needs among immigrants and in the global health field.
+Biography: Dr. Jeanne Delgado, a pediatrician, is interested in medical practice for historically under-resourced children and families and aims to utilize their needs as the primary influence for leading program evaluation to discern the efficacy of social programs within a community organization or medical home.
+Her research interests include identifying the role of social determinants of health in HIV transmission and developing methods to address sexual and reproductive health needs among immigrants and in the global health field.